 Required Parts

-The following items are needed for a functional CentralVac brand built-in vacuum system:
+The following items are needed for a functional CentralVac brand central vacuum system:

 Optional Parts